demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-searches-list
 ***
 Retrieves the list of Ariel searches IDs.
-Search status and results can be polled by sending search ID to 'qradar-search-status-get' and 'qradar-search-results-get' commands.
+Search status and results can be polled by sending the search ID to the 'qradar-search-status-get' and 'qradar-search-results-get' commands.

 #### Base Command